This fantastically retro video game is taking on malnutrition

 LifePack’s own browser game is a Super Mario Bros-style retro game.
 As players advance through the game, RUTFs act as power-ups.
 Every time you play, an RUTF is donated to a child in need.
 The foundation had secured funding for its initial goal of 10,000 plays for 10,000 packets, but it hit that mark within 26 hours.
 The organization will be announcing more fundraising partnerships in the coming weeks.

-Hive co-founder and partner Erin Thornton says that while malnutrition has been a major issue for a long time, people know surprisingly little about it.
+Hive cofounder and partner Erin Thornton says that while malnutrition has been a major issue for a long time, people know surprisingly little about it.
 “Malnutrition is the number one killer of children around the world, and with COVID, it’s become worse,” says Thornton, in an email.
-“The need was to create a piece of compelling communication that would educate the audience on malnutrition; highlight the life saving treatment available; and ultimately begin to unite the gaming industry to provide more of it.”
+“The need was to create a piece of compelling communication that would educate the audience on malnutrition; highlight the lifesaving treatment available; and ultimately begin to unite the gaming industry to provide more of it.”

-All of the money raised through LifePack’s video game partners goes directly to purchase RUTF packets.
+All of the money raised through LifePack’s video-game partners goes directly to purchase RUTF packets.
 Action Against Hunger, a global nonprofit aimed at fighting malnutrition, will be distributing RUTFs in eastern African communities.

 There’s something about a retro, Atari-style arcade game that attracts brands like marketing moths to a flame.
 Back in 2019, Wendy’s made Pong and Space Invaders-style games for Giphy Arcade games, and Microsoft jumped on the Stranger Things bandwagon with a 1985 throwback to Windows 1.0 gaming.

 Thornton says the gaming companies they wanted to appeal to are big fans of the vintage aesthetic.
-“They’re also extremely design conscious consumers,” says Thornton.
+“They’re also extremely design-conscious consumers,” says Thornton.
 “Embracing the 8-bit look provided a design hook that we could integrate into the other design elements of the LifePack brand.
-And it also suited our needs to create a game in a very short timeline that was simple, challenging and works seamlessly across desktop, laptop, and mobile.”
+And it also suited our needs to create a game in a very short timeline that was simple, challenging, and works seamlessly across desktop, laptop, and mobile.”

 Smart brands have long embraced the notion that marketing content needs to be something an audience can actually use or enjoy, not just an interruption.
 Emotional PSAs can tug the heartstrings, but risk causing people’s eyes to glaze over.
-Here, LifePack is taking a more active and entertaining path, giving us a chance to do not only play a fun game, but do it for a good cause.
+Here, LifePack is taking a more active and entertaining path, giving us a chance to not only play a fun game, but do it for a good cause.